 “He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
 In all that he does, he prospers.”

-Here's a short prayer you can say in times when you need patience and reassurance that God is with you:
+Here's a short prayer you can say in times when you need patience and reassurance that God is with you, wherever you might currently be in life:

 Lord, I come to you asking for patience.
 I know that Your timing is perfect, that every season has its purpose.
 While I may not understand what You’re working towards in my life at this moment, I trust in You and continue to walk in this life with Your guidance forever in front of me.
 Amen.